CTPUG/wafer/docs/schedule.rst

 Schedule views
 ==============

-The schedule can be restricted to a single day by specifying the ``day`` parameter in the URL - e.g. ``https://localhost/schedule/?day=2014-10-23``.
-If the specified day is not one of the days in the schedule, the full schedule is shown.
+The schedule can be restricted to a single block by specifying the ``day`` parameter in the URL - e.g. ``https://localhost/schedule/?day=2014-10-23``.
+If the specified day cannnot be matched to one of the blocks in the schedule, the full schedule is shown.

 The ``schedule/current`` view can be used to show events around the current time.
 The ``refresh`` parameter can be used to add a refresh header to the view - e.g